-Now that your child is a toddler, there are several ways to take a temperature.
+You have several options for taking your child's temperature.
 When choosing a thermometer, consider the following options.

 - Digital thermometers.
 These thermometers use electronic heat sensors to record body temperature.
 They can be used in the rectum (rectal), mouth (oral), or armpit (axillary).
 Armpit temperatures are typically the least accurate of the three. - Digital ear thermometers.
 These thermometers use an infrared ray to measure the temperature inside the ear canal.
 Keep in mind that earwax or a small, curved ear canal can interfere with the accuracy of an ear thermometer. - Temporal artery thermometers.
-These thermometers use an infrared scanner to measure the temperature of the temporal artery in the forehead.
+These thermometers use an infrared scanner to measure the temperatures of the temporal artery in the forehead.
 This type of thermometer can be used even while a child is asleep.